atom-box/simplePHPRouter/README.md

 # Simple PHP Router
+## Credit
+This was forked from @steampixel on October 3, 2020
+## Introduction by Christoph Stitz

 Hey!
 This is a simple and small single class PHP router that can handle the whole URL routing for your project.
 It utilizes RegExp and PHP's anonymous functions to create a lightweight and fast routing system.